- Oops!Something went wrong.Please try again later.

-Heading into today, shares of the oil and natural gas company had gained 1.55% over the past month, lagging the Oils-Energy sector's gain of 6.24% and the S&P 500's gain of 2.69% in that time.
+Prior to today's trading, shares of the oil and natural gas company had gained 18.43% over the past month.
+This has outpaced the Oils-Energy sector's gain of 9.66% and the S&P 500's gain of 2.58% in that time.

-Investors might also notice recent changes to analyst estimates for XOM.
+Any recent changes to analyst estimates for XOM should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.55% higher.
-XOM currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 9.56% higher within the past month.
+XOM is currently sporting a Zacks Rank of #3 (Hold).

-It is also worth noting that XOM currently has a PEG ratio of 2.77.
+It is also worth noting that XOM currently has a PEG ratio of 7.65.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Oil and Gas - Integrated - International was holding an average PEG ratio of 2.03 at yesterday's closing price.
+Oil and Gas - Integrated - International stocks are, on average, holding a PEG ratio of 3.43 based on yesterday's closing prices.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 199, putting it in the bottom 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 129, which puts it in the top 50% of all 250+ industries.